Global Volunteering Alliance

 Collaborative project on research and volunteering

-The Red Cross and Red Crescent Research Consortium (RC3) is currently working on a three-year collaborative project to address the following questions:
+The Red Cross and Red Crescent Research Consortium (RC3) is currently working on a three-year collaborative project in partnership with the Global Volunteering Alliance which aims to:

 For more information and to get involved in this project, please contact the coordinator Louise Baumann (French Red Cross Foundation): [email protected]